-The Company has not historically experienced seasonality in its business.
-In recent periods, however, revenue has been relatively low in the fiscal first quarter, which management believes reflects material handling customers' preference to defer product delivery past the holiday season and into the New Year.
+The Company has historically experienced seasonality in its business.
+In recent periods revenue has been relatively low in the fiscal first quarter, which reflects the material handling customers' preference to defer product delivery past the holiday season and into the New Year.
 This is due to an increasing e-commerce demand and the need to minimize changes or disruptions at high-volume distribution centers.
-Seasonality has also increased due to the impact of COVID-19 on the general consumer community as a result of a shift from in-person to online shopping, increasing the activity at distribution centres.